-Sweat the small stuff- It’s the little things that make a big difference.
-Go round your home room by room and review how they could be improved in preparation for a viewing, it might just be a small issue like an air freshener or a new curtain tie back.
-Most people don’t bother with the small issues when selling their home, just being the one that does could make your house stand out from the crowd.
+It’s the little things that make a big difference.
+Prior to arranging a viewing, go round your home room-by-room and review how they could be improved.
+It might just be a small issue like an air freshener or a new curtain tie back.
+However, most people don’t bother with the small issues when selling their home, and it might just be that one small change that provides the most significant help to sell your home.

-Stage your home- If you can afford to hire a professional home stager this will undoubtedly make your home stand out from the rest.
-If you can’t you can do it yourself to a lesser extent.
-Pinterest is great for home staging ideas and a bit of time spent browsing can give you some serious inspiration to make your home really appeal.
+If you can afford to hire a professional home stager, this will undoubtedly make your home stand out from the rest.
+If you can’t, you can do it yourself to a lesser extent.
+Pinterest is great for home staging ideas, and a bit of time spent browsing can give you some serious inspiration to make your home really appealing.

-And finally something you have probably never considered; Load up your car- This one is particularly relevant if you have young children or pets and applies to visits from estate agents for photographs, viewings and surveyors.
-Get any big, bulky items into your car and if you are showing the viewers round move the car round the corner.
-Items such as dog beds, babies high chairs, children’s rocking horse etc just take up space unnecessarily and are better off out of the house and out of sight.
+And finally, something you have probably never considered; Load up your car- This one is particularly relevant if you have young children or pets and applies to visits from estate agents for photographs, viewings and surveyors.
+Get any big, bulky items into your car and if you are showing the viewers round move the car around the corner.
+Items such as dog beds, babies high chairs, children’s rocking horse etc., just take up space unnecessarily and are better off out of the house and out of sight.

-Hopefully the above ideas will help you sell your home and I’m a great believer that it’s the small things that make the big difference.
+Hopefully, the above ideas will help to sell your house.
+I’m a great believer that it’s the small things that make the big difference.
 Creating the right ‘feel’ in a home is so important and can’t be attributed to one single factor.

 Make sure to: